Sylvania, OH

 FinalistBio

-During high school, I underwent major surgery to correct severe scoliosis—an experience that posed an extreme challenge and shaped my resilience early on.
-After graduating, I pursued rigorous emergency medical training and worked in patient care as an EMT, with the goal of continuing into advanced field medicine.
-That path changed suddenly when I sustained a spinal injury that made field-based emergency care unrealistic, permanently altering my mobility and independence.
-While that career was no longer possible, I continue to adapt and improvise, driven by the same commitment to patient care.
+During high school, I underwent major spinal surgery to correct severe scoliosis, an experience that challenged me physically and emotionally while strengthening my resilience at a young age.
+After graduating, I pursued emergency medical training and worked briefly in patient care as an EMT with plans to continue into advanced field medicine.
+That path shifted abruptly when I sustained a spinal injury that permanently altered my mobility and independence, making field-based emergency care unrealistic.

 Education